NRJ900/DiscordQuestPasser/README.md

 ## Disclaimer

-AppNamer is a tool designed for personal customization and is not affiliated with Discord or any other app developers.
-Use of this application for malicious or deceptive purposes is strictly prohibited.# DiscordQuestPasser
+This tool is intended for educational purposes and personal use.
+Please respect Discord's terms of service and game publishers' rights when using this application.

+The creators and maintainers of this project are not liable for any damages, account suspensions, or other consequences that may arise from using this software.
+Use at your own risk.
+This project is not affiliated with, endorsed by, or connected to Discord in any way.# DiscordQuestPasser